nluna96/stock-analysis/README.md

 ![Arrays](Resources/arrays.png)

 Furthermore, by refactoring code the macro increases in complexity.
 Which means that its difficult to follow along the code unless there is detailed documentation explaing each line.
-Without detialed documentaion it would almost be impossiple to understand what the person who wrote the code was trying to achueve.
+Without detialed documentaion it would almost be impossiple to understand what the person who wrote the code was trying to achieve.

 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).